simbricks/simbricks/README.md

 using it.
 The quickest way to get started just running SimBricks is with our pre-built Docker container images.
 However, if you plan to make changes to SimBricks, you will have to build SimBricks from source, either through Docker, or on your local machine.
-Below these methods are listed in order of increasing effort required.
+The different ways are listed below in order of increasing effort required.

 **Please refer to
 [our documentation](https://simbricks.readthedocs.io/en/latest/) for more